nashville-software-school/client-side-mastery/HTML_CSS_FLEXBOX/Content/HTML.md

 * Etsy
 * Pinterest

 All of these applications are written by teams of software developers who define the individual components that are used throughout their application.
-They then write each component separately and combine them in interesting ways and make them work together.
+They then write each component separately, combine them in interesting ways, and make them work together.

 ## HTML Elements